keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus251.md

 ### Course Outline

-(Outline subject to revisions due to snow days, instructor sickness, academic conferences, etc.)
+The outline tells you the reading due and the topic for each day.
+It also provides detailed notes to help you prepare your thoughts.
+Subject to revisions due to snow days, instructor sickness, academic conferences, etc.

 Week 1